 When will we know which candidates are selected?

-We will inform you in early October 2020.
-The first session will be on October 14th, 2020.
+We will inform you by the end of August 2022.
+The first session will be on September 7th, 2022.

 Do I need to have a personal goal?

 Whether you want to accomplish this challenge for personal or other reasons, it is entirely up to you.
 There are as many different experiences as there are different people, so just be yourself.

 Do I need to present a video game I made or have game-making experience to apply?

 No, not at all.
 This program supports participants making their first video game.
 You should however know how to use a computer.

 Are you looking for a certain kind of applicant?

 We’re looking for people who are enthusiastic about making games, never had the chance to make a game, and/or definitely committed to seeing the workshop through.
 What we’re really looking for is a well-rounded spread among many disciplines, so we can’t say exactly what will/will not include you, especially before all the applications are in.
 The most important take-away note is: Be yourself!
 Do not be afraid to write a whole lot about yourself!
 We want to get to know you through your application!